RV Air Conditioning Troubleshooting Guide

 If it does persist, then the gasket itself is most likely damaged.
 Replace it, and you should have the leaking issue resolved.

 If there are no leaks, then you are pretty lucky.
-You’ll just need to top off Freon levels in your AC.
+You’ll need to top off Freon levels in your AC.
 This should resolve the ice issue and make your RV cooler.

-The RV AC unit is leaking
+The RV AC unit is Leaking

 What to do